Children’s Orthodontic TreatmentBy Sarah T. Potter, DMD

-Many parents wonder when the best time is to seek orthodontic treatment for their child.
+Many parents wonder when the best time is to seek children’s orthodontic treatment.
 While it may not seem like a dental emergency, bad bites, also known as malocclusions, can begin to develop at 2 to 3 years of age, but typically, children should be examined by a dentist or orthodontist at age 7 to identify possible future problems.
-This is the age when your child’s first teeth start to come in, although children 11 to 15 years of age are the most responsive to orthodontic treatment.
+This is the age when your child’s first teeth start to come in, although children 11 to 15 years of age are the most responsive to children’s orthodontic treatment.
 However, this early check-up can evaluate cross-bites, crowding, and the development of dental protrusions.
 There are three stages in which your child can receive treatment from an orthodontist.

 Some signs that your child may need early orthodontic treatment are: